Q: How old does my child have to be to attend school?

 Q: Who is eligible to ride a school bus?

 A: Generally, an elementary school student is eligible for transportation if the student lives within the school attendance area and outside the school walk zone (one-half mile or less) from school.
 Middle school students who live within a school’s attendance area will receive bus transportation if they live more than one mile from the school.

 Q: Can my child attend a school based on his/her daycare address rather than our home address?

 A: School assignments are based on home address only.
 If the student is assigned to your preferred school, then you can request transportation to and from the daycare address if it is within the school's busing attendance area.
-If you are requesting a school outside of your attendance area but priority placement will be given to those families who live within that school’s attendance area.
+You may request a school outside of your attendance area but priority placement will be given to families who live within that school’s attendance area.
 If you live outside of a school’s attendance area but your daycare is located in the attendance area, you may be granted admission to the school if space remains after all attendance area requests are honored.
 Transportation is not provided to addresses (home or daycare) located outside of a school’s attendance area.

 Q: My child has special needs.
 What services are available?

 A: Minneapolis Public Schools offers a wide range of Special Education programs and services.
 If you have general questions about special education, please call 612.668.0673.

 If you have questions about the enrollment process, please contact us at firstname.lastname@example.org or call us at 612.668.1840.